ManuelGil/vscode-typescript-generator/README.md

 Configure Auto TS Generator settings in your `.vscode/settings.json` file to customize the extension's behavior.
 The following settings are available:

 - `autoTS.enable`: Enable or disable Auto TS Generator.
 Default is `true`.
+- `autoTS.files.defaultLanguage`: The default language for generated files.
+Default is `TypeScript`.
 - `autoTS.files.fileExtension`: The file extension for generated files.
 Default is `ts`.
 - `autoTS.files.skipFolderConfirmation`: Skip the folder confirmation dialog.
 Default is `false`.
 - `autoTS.files.autoImport`: Automatically import generated files.
 Default is `false`.
 - `autoTS.files.defaultBarrelFileName`: The default name for barrel files.
-Default is `index.ts`.
+Default is `index`.
 - `autoTS.formatting.useSingleQuotes`: Use single quotes for strings.
 Default is `true`.
 - `autoTS.formatting.excludeSemiColonAtEndOfLine`: Exclude semicolons at the end of lines.
 Default is `false`.
 - `autoTS.formatting.keepExtensionOnExport`: Keep file extension on export.
 Default is `false`.